Ex-Police Officer Who Faked Her Death In Ukraine Nabbed For Retail Theft, Records Show

 Oksana Olkesandrivna Brown, 47, of Dallastown, was previously sentenced to serve two years probation, 50 hours of community service, and was banned from the Shrewsbury Township Walmart after she was convicted of stealing $30 worth of merchandise in 2018, court records show.

-Brown claimed she was sexually assaulted by a Pennsylvania state trooper while the warrant to arrest her for her Walmart theft was being— but a dashcam captured the entire encounter, ultimately showing she had lied.
+Brown claimed she was sexually assaulted by a Pennsylvania state trooper while the warrant to arrest her for her Walmart theft was being served— but a dashcam captured the entire encounter, ultimately showing she had lied.

 Police charged her with filing a false report of an assault and unsworn falsification to authorities less than a month after her sentencing for theft.